My car engine hesitates when I accelerate!

-Quick and easy solution for curing the annoying hesitation, jittering, lag back feeling, stalling or whatever you wish to call it, which happens when you are accelerating your car.
+Quick and easy solution for curing the annoying hesitation, lag back feeling, stalling or whatever you wish to call it, which happens in some cars when accelerating.

-(Note: While this article is dedicated to the Toyota Corolla late models, this will apply to most cars equipped with a MAF or flow meter sensor, either from Toyota or any other brand, like Nissan, Mitsubishi, etc.)
+(Note: While this article is based on Toyota Corolla late models, but this will also apply to most cars equipped with a MAF or flow meter.)

-- The accelerator is slightly pressed while the car is running and it slightly jitters or hesitates
+- If the accelerator is slightly depressed while the car is running and it lags or hesitates

-- After completely stopping the car (a red light for example), it hesitates when you accelerate to continue driving
+- If after completely stopping the car, it hesitates when starting to move

 - Engine power is below the usual level